Recruit for the Work and Travel Program

 Job related injuries are covered by the host organization’s Worker’s Compensation policy.
 Participants must report injuries to the host organization and Greenheart Exchange to ensure that their injury is properly addressed.

-Are participants allowed to travel the U.S. upon completion of Greenheart Exchange’s Work and Travel program?
+Are participants allowed to travel the U.S. upon completion of Greenheart Exchange’s Work Travel program?

 What supplemental documents are required for contracting with Greenheart Exchange?